Nigerian company develops application for blocking stolen phones

 A Nigerian company -E.F.
 Network Ltd, has developed a mobile application that can make a device unusable by thieves, to curb theft or resale of mobile phones and other gadgets in the country.

-Ochojila, said that the application named ‘ephonetaxi’ will help provide solutions to the growing number of stolen phones in the country and across the globe.
+Ochojila, said that the application named ‘ephonetaxi’ will help provide solution to the growing number of stolen phones in the country and across the globe.

 “The application ‘ephonetaxi’ helps to lock out anyone who is unauthorised to use the phone, making it unusable and unsellable,” he said.